 THOUGH the grasses are so numerous, and form so large a part of the third class, they do not exclude others from it, that are worth notice, either on account of their beauty or peculiarity of construction.
-The majestic tribe of Flag-flowers, and the modest Crocus, the welcome harbinger of spring, with some others, belong to it.
-They are characterized by a spathe or sheath, instead of a calyx.
+The majestic tribe of Flag flowers; and the modest Crocus, the welcome harbinger of spring, with some others, belong to it.
+They are characterised by a spathe or sheath, instead of an empalement.
 The corolla either consists of six petals, or is divided so deeply as to appear as if it were so.
-The petals of the different species of Iris have a peculiar construction, which claims your notice; the three outer ones are reflected or turned back, the other three stand upright, and are sharper: though they appear as if they were separated, they are all connected together by the claws.
-In the centre of the flower there seem to be three other petals, which in reality are nothing but the pistil, divided into three parts: it has a very short shaft, but the stigma is large, broad, and reflected: underneath each division lies concealed a single stamen, terminated by its straight, oblong, flattened anther.
-Some of the species are adorned by a kind of fringed beard along the middle of the reflexed petals; but this is not common to them all.
-The capsule is beneath the flower, and agrees in its form and divisions with the number of the stigmas, being triangular; though there are some kinds that have six angles, and some three cells.
-The leaves of some of these plants are long and narrow, resembling those of grass, and of others swordshaped: they mostly proceed from the root.
-There is an affinity between these plants and the liliaceous tribe, notwithstanding they are distinguished by some particulars which place them in different classes.
+The petals of the different species of Iris have a peculiar construction, which claims your notice; the three outward ones are reflected or turned back, the other three stand upright, and are sharper; though they appear as if they were separated, they are all connected together by the claws.
+In the centre of the flower there seems to be three other petals, which in reality are nothing but the pointal, divided into three parts: it has a very short shaft, but the stigma is large, broad, and reflected; underneath each division lies concealed a single stamen, terminated by its straight.

+straight, oblong, flattened anther.
+Some of the species are adorned by a kind of fringed beard along the middle of the reflex petals; but this is not common to them all.
+The capsule is beneath the flower, and agrees in its form and divisions with the number of the stigmas, being triangular; though there are some kinds that have six angles and only three cells.
+The leaves of these plants are long and narrow, resembling those of grass, and mostly proceed from the root.
+There is an affinity between these plants and the liliaceous tribe, notwithstanding they are distinguished by some particulars that place them in different classes.